jjorgemoura/ios-playbook/README.md

 ### Github Project

-Like to name my projects (repos) strating with lowercase.
+I prefer to name my projects (repos) strating with lowercase.
 It feels better, more balanced.

-I like to create, during the creating of the repo, the gitignore and License files.
+I like to immediately create, during the creating of the repo, the gitignore and License files.

 ### Xcode